This post may contain affiliate links. See my disclosure for more information.

 The best part is that you can make your own personalized blends.
 I currently have one jar that has lavender and peppermint (great for headaches), a respiratory blend, and one with Thieves (an immunity boosting blend).

-When you want to use the bath salts, just add 1/2 to 1 cup to your hot, running, bath water.
+When you want to use the bath salts, just add about 1 cup to your hot, running, bath water.

 You can even refill the jar with more salts as you use them.
 The scent won’t last indefinitely, of course, but when you notice it going away, toss the empty essential oil bottles and add new ones if you’ve got them.

 If you don’t currently have any empty bottles, you can still have a soothing soak.
-Just add 1/2 to 1 cup of plain Epsom salts to your running bath water, and shake in a few drops of the essential oil of your choice.
+Just add a cup of plain Epsom salts to your running bath water, and shake in a few drops of the essential oil of your choice.

 Also, many recipes for homemade bath salts also call for adding some baking soda to the mix.
 I did this for awhile, but have stopped (mainly because I forgot several times).
 Baking soda is known to be a benefit especially for softening the skin.
 If you’d like, add a few tablespoons (up to 1/2, or even 1 cup) to your jar when you are mixing the salts.